MJPhillip/noroff-content-management-systems/ca.md

 ## Goal

-Create a separate website that uses an API call to your Wordpress API to populate a products page.
+Create a separate website that uses an API call to your Wordpress API on your web host to populate a products page.

 ## Brief